Dhruvansh-ddp/Spam_Twitter_Extension/README.md

 - A modern web browser (Chrome, Firefox, etc.)

 ## Usage
-After installation, navigate to your Twitter feed.
+After installation, turn on developer mode and add whole extension folder to it.
+Navigate to your Twitter feed and turn on the extension.
 The extension will automatically start analyzing the tweets displayed on your timeline and remove any that are recognized as spam.

 ## Contributing
 We welcome contributions of all kinds from the community!
 If you'd like to help improve the Spam Tweet Removal Extension, please see our [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to get started.